-A retaining wall is commonly used in landscaping to either make better use of a slope or create a decorative statement.
-Regardless of the reason why a retaining wall is used, it is typically constructed of a material such as brick, concrete, stone or wood timbers.
+A retaining wall is commonly used in landscaping to make better use of a slope or create a decorative statement.
+Regardless of the reason why, it is typically constructed of a material such as brick, concrete, stone or wood timbers.
 Depending on its purpose, a retaining wall can be very short or very tall.
 With proper retaining wall drainage and construction, it can bring a lot of character and function to your landscaping.

 Retaining walls are a seemingly simple enhancement to any landscaping project.
 However nearly 80% of all residential retaining walls fail at one point or another because of poor drainage.
-Even though it is often passed over to reduce the cost of the project, retaining wall drainage is the most important aspect of its structure.
+Retaining wall drainage is the most important aspect of its structure.
+But many time it is often eliminated to reduce the cost of the project.

-If water and soil find their way into the structure of your retaining wall, it can very quickly create a disastrous outcome, potentially destroying all of your hard work.
+If water and soil find their way into the structure of your retaining wall, it can quickly create a disastrous outcome.
+This damage could potentially destroy all of your hard work.
 For this reason, you should consult a professional very thoroughly before starting on any retaining wall project.